ClementNerma/Rave/docs/master.md

 In fact, the `in` and `of` keyword in a `for` loop automatically call the `%iterate` overload of the value on their right.

+Here we will encounter a problem with the `Map<K, V>` class: its internal implementation makes it _not sorted_, which means when we will iterate over it, we will not get the keys and values in their insertion order.
+In addition to this, there is no sort function on such maps.

+To get a map with sorting (by default in natural order), we have to use the `TreeMap<K, V>` class.
+It inherits from `Map<K, V>` and so it has all its methods, but this one is sorted - the only downside being a performance cost, because values must be compared at insertion time.

 ### Manipulating dictionaries

 Dictionaries can be manipulated using dedicated syntaxes, shown below: